top of page

 • Avoid overheating; the soap should be fully melted but not boiling.

-Once melted, add your chosen colorants and fragrance oils.
+Once melted, add your chosen colourants and fragrance oils.

-• Start with a small amount of color and add more if needed.
+• Start with a small amount of colour and add more if needed.

 • Use fragrance oils sparingly; about 1 teaspoon per pound of soap base is typical.